Key Differences: Standard vs. Itemized Deduction

 • Standard Deduction: Simple to claim and beneficial for those with lower expenses.

-• Itemized Deduction: Can potentially result in higher tax savings but requires meticulous record-keeping.
+• Itemized Deduction: This can potentially result in higher tax savings but requires meticulous record-keeping.

 Differences in Eligibility